Walavouchey/osu-wiki/news/2024/2024-04-01-completed-skins-compendium-gacha-event.md

 ## Event details

-For a limited time, you'll have the chance to spend osu!coins in order to discover new skins from the *Completed Skins Compendium*.
+For a limited time, you'll have the chance to **spend osu!coins in order to discover a random set of skins** (or in [gacha](https://en.wikipedia.org/wiki/Gacha_game) parlance, "pulling") from the *Completed Skins Compendium*.

 Skins are divided into 5 *categories* (some may be in multiple), which should help you in finding skins you may be more interested in: